Ahsan Iqbal: Pakistan Muslim League (N)

 In 2011, Chaudhary was elected as Deputy Secretary General of PML-N.

-In 2013 Pakistani general election, Chaudhary was made part of PML-N's central parliamentary board tasked with selecting candidates for the election.
+In the 2013 Pakistani general election, Chaudhary was made part of PML-N's central parliamentary board tasked with selecting candidates for the election.
 Chaudhary was re-elected as the member of the National Assembly for the fourth time in 2013 general election.
 He was appointed as the Minister of Planning and Development as well the Deputy Chairman of Planning Commission of Pakistan.

 In February 2016, Chaudhary was appointed as the United Nations Development Programme's 'champion minister' from the Asia Pacific region in recognition of his efforts to promote the Sustainable Development Goals.

-In July 2017, the federal cabinet, which included Chaudhary was disbanded following the resignation of Prime Minister Nawaz Sharif after the Panama Papers case decision.
+In July 2017, the federal cabinet, which included Chaudhary was disbanded following the resignation of Prime Minister Nawaz Sharif after the Panama Papers case (Pakistan) decision.
 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan, Chaudhary was inducted into the federal cabinet of Abbasi and was appointed Minister for Interior for the first time.
 On 16 September 2017, he was given the additional charge of Ministry of Planning and Development.
 In November 2017, he was criticised by the Chairman of the Senate of Pakistan Raza Rabbani for not taking Senate in confidence with regards to the crackdown against the 2017 Tehreek-e-Labaik protest which led to resignation of Minister for Law and Justice, Zahid Hamid.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Chaudhry ceased to hold the office as Federal Minister for Interior and Federal Minister for Planning, Development and Reform.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-78 (Narowal-II) in 2018 Pakistani general election.
-He received 159,651 votes and defeated Abrar-ul-Haq.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-78 (Narowal-II) in the 2018 Pakistani general election.
+He received 159,651 votes and defeated Abrar-ul-Haq, a candidate of Pakistan Tehreek-e-Insaf (PTI).